ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    by dropping messages.
      * This capability is no stronger than any aggregator's ability to refuse to emit output shares.
-1. Shinking the anonymity set.
+1. Shrinking the anonymity set.
 The leader instructs aggregators to construct output parts and so could request aggregations over few inputs.

 ##### Mitigations